-In the Delta of the Ebro river (NW Mediterranean), the HFR-Ebro system observations have been crucial to capture the evolution of the most extreme Ebro river freshwater discharge event registered over the last 15 years in April 2018 (Ruiz et al., 2020).
-Results show the high impact of the freshwater-pulse discharged on the surface circulation pattern, exhibiting a clear correspondence with high concentrations of satellite-derived Chlorophyll-a (Chl-a hereinafter) concentration.
-Hovmöller diagrams of HFR derived meridional and zonal currents indicate an increase of the south-eastward velocity during the period of the extreme river discharge.
-The proper representation of the basic oceanographic features of the HFR-Ebro, as the Ebro river impulsive-type freshwater discharged, was previously reported by Lorente et al. (2015).
+In the delta of the Ebro River (NW Mediterranean), the HFR-Ebro system observations have been crucial to capture the evolution of the most extreme Ebro River freshwater discharge event registered over the last 15 years in April 2018 (Ruiz et al., 2020).
+Results show the high impact of the freshwater pulse discharged on the surface circulation pattern, exhibiting a clear correspondence to high concentrations of satellite-derived chlorophyll a (Chl a hereinafter) concentration.
+Hovmöller diagrams of HFR-derived meridional and zonal currents indicate an increase in the southeastward velocity during the period of extreme river discharge.
+The proper representation of the basic oceanographic features of the HFR-Ebro, as the Ebro River impulsive-type freshwater discharged, was previously reported by Lorente et al. (2015).

-This same region (i.e. Delta Ebro) has been severely impacted by an exceptional storm in January 2020 (19-24), which surpassed the 99th percentile for several parameters (i.e. wind speed, significant wave height, wave period and surface current velocity), compared with the climatology and with a previous storm in January 2017.
-Particularly for this event, Lorente et al. (2021a) have assessed the ability of the HFR-Ebro to characterize waves and currents under the record-breaking storm Gloria.
-By analyzing the data from the HFR-Ibiza and HFR-Gibraltar, authors have also evidenced Gloria's remote-effect in the Ibiza Channel and the Strait of Gibraltar, altering the usual water exchanges between adjacent sub-basins.
-Furthermore, the effect of Gloria was also manifested on the highest rates of particle dispersion at the Ebro river mouth on the 21st of January.
+This same region (i.e., Ebro Delta) was severely impacted by an exceptional storm in (19-24) January 2020, which surpassed the 99th percentile for several parameters (i.e., wind speed, significant wave height, wave period and surface current velocity) compared with the climatology and with a previous storm in January 2017.
+Particularly for this event,

+Lorente et al. (2021) have assessed the ability of the HFR-Ebro to characterize waves and currents under the record-breaking storm Gloria.
+By analyzing the data from the HFR-Ibiza and HFR-Gibraltar, the authors have also evidenced Gloria's remote effect in the Ibiza Channel and the Strait of Gibraltar, altering the usual water exchanges between adjacent sub-basins.
+Furthermore, the effect of Gloria was also manifested in the highest rates of particle dispersion at the Ebro River mouth on 21 January.

 As in the previous case, the HFR system strategically installed in the Strait of Gibraltar (SoG) is considered an appropriate asset to effectively monitor the Atlantic Jet (AJ) inflow (Lorente et al., 2019b) and the water exchanges between the Atlantic Ocean and the Mediterranean Sea.
-The classical picture of the surface circulation is characterized by current pulses often exceeding 2 ms-1 and time-averaged north-eastward speeds around 1 ms-1 in the narrowest section of the SoG (Fig. 4, a).
-Complete collapse of the AJ and quasi-permanent inversion of the surface inflow during prevalent intense easterlies is a singular phenomenon that deserved detailed exploration (as previously mentioned in Sect.
+The classical picture of the surface circulation is characterized by current pulses often exceeding 2 ms-1 and time-averaged northeastward speeds around 1 ms-1 in the narrowest section of the SoG (Fig. 4a).
+Complete collapse of the AJ and quasipermanent inversion of the surface inflow during prevalent intense easterlies is a singular phenomenon that deserved detailed exploration (as previously mentioned in Sect.
 2.1.2).
-Under this temporal premise, a monthly Hovmöller diagram was computed for HFR-derived zonal currents at the selected transect to easily detect a 2-day full reversal episode during March 2017, represented by black boxes in Fig. 8, a.
-The event detected consisted of an abrupt interruption of the eastward inflow and complete reversal of the surface stream through the narrowest section of the SoG (Fig. 8, b).
+Under this temporal premise, a monthly Hovmöller diagram was computed for HFR-derived zonal currents at the selected transect to easily detect a 2d full reversal episode during March 2017, represented by black boxes in Fig. 8a.
+The event detected consisted of an abrupt interruption of the eastward inflow and complete reversal of the surface stream through the narrowest section of the SoG (Fig. 8b).
 The circulation in the easternmost region of the study domain was accelerated up to 0.8 ms-1, following clockwise rotation that likely fed the Western Alboran Gyre (WAG), which was out of the picture.